Frederica Massiah-Jackson

-Frederica Massiah-Jackson (born 1951) is a Philadelphia County Court of Common Pleas judge.
-She served as President Judge from November 2000 to January 2006.
+Frederica Anne Massiah-Jackson (November 10, 1950 – August 27, 2025) was an American judge who served on the Philadelphia County Court of Common Pleas.
+She was elected President Judge of that court in 2000 and served in that role until 2006.

 Life and career

-Massiah-Jackson graduated from the Philadelphia High School for Girls in three years at the age of 16.
+Massiah-Jackson was born in Philadelphia on November 10, 1950.
+She graduated from the Philadelphia High School for Girls in three years at the age of 16.
 She also graduated from Chestnut Hill College in three years and the University of Pennsylvania Law School in 1974 at the age of 23.

 Following law school, she was a law clerk for Pennsylvania Supreme Court Justice Robert N.C.
 Nix, Jr. who later became Chief Justice of that court.
 She joined the Philadelphia firm Blank Rome Comisky & McCauley in 1976 and stayed with the firm until her election to the bench in 1983.

-Judge Massiah-Jackson presides over medical malpractice and products liability cases, complex commercial litigation and personal injury matters.
+Judge Massiah-Jackson presided over medical malpractice and products liability cases, complex commercial litigation and personal injury matters.
 She also worked with the Senate of Pennsylvania as Chief Counsel for the Senate Insurance and Business Committee.
 Judge Massiah-Jackson was a Lecturer at the Wharton School of the University of Pennsylvania from 1992 to 2002, where she taught Legal Studies and Business Law.